danallen1ny/general-relativity/README.md

 undergrad physics thesis

 this is MAPLE code. i add a bulk viscosity term to the pressure of the diagonalized Energy Momentum Tensor.
-The viscous pressure has the for p(t) - 3*nu*H(t) where nu, the bulk viscosity, is a positive constant.
+The viscous pressure has the form p(t) - 3*nu*H(t) where nu, the bulk viscosity, is a positive constant.

 The MAPLE code derives the first and second Friedmann equeations for the viscous model.